templatenathan/friends/notes.md

 ## Pomodoro 1

-🚧 no friends
+✅ no friends
-TODO: one non friend
+🚧: one non friend
 TODO: one friend
 TODO: multiple friends and non-friends